uprm-research-resto/coliform-project/README.md

 python -m pip install fakeRPiGPIO python -m pip install Coliform
 ```
-The reason is you need [fakeRPiGPIO](https://github.com/ArmlessJohn404/fakeRPiGPIO) module in order to "emulate" the [RPi.GPIO](https://pypi.python.org/pypi/RPi.GPIO) module of the Raspberry Pi.
+The reason is you need [fakeRPiGPIO](https://github.com/ArmlessJohn404/fakeRPiGPIO) module in order to "emulate" the [RPi.GPIO](https://pypi.python.org/pypi/RPi.GPIO) module of the RPi.

 Alternatively, you can download the python wheel package from [Coliform PyPI](https://pypi.python.org/pypi/Coliform) and python source from [fakeRPiGPIO PyPI](https://pypi.python.org/pypi/fakeRPiGPIO)